juhaszanita7/recipes/README.md

 ## Build
 Go to the `recipes` folder.
 Run `npm install` to install the dependencies of the project.
 Then run `ng serve` / `npm start` to start the dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change (and save) any of the source files.